 The primary use of shunga would have involved viewing and sharing the paintings or books with close friends or sexual partners.
 The images were also used to provide sexual education for young couples, or to encourage a warrior going into battle.
 It seems that they were also highly valued by women, as it has been found among the material goods presented to a Japanese bride.

 As the scenes may not be easy to understand in some cases, note the titles 🙂

-The majority of shunga depict the sexual relations of the ordinary people.
-Occasionally there also appear Dutch or Portuguese foreigners.
+The majority of shunga depict the sexual relations of ordinary people.
+Occasionally Dutch or Portuguese foreigners also appear.
 Courtesans also form the subject of many shunga.

-In almost all shunga the characters are fully clothed.
-Nudity was not inherently erotic in Japan – people were used to seeing the opposite sex naked in communal baths.
+In almost all shunga, the characters are fully clothed.
+Nudity was not inherently erotic in Japan as people were used to seeing the opposite sex naked in communal baths.
 The clothing also helped the reader identify courtesans and foreigners, the prints often contained symbolic meaning, and it drew attention to the parts of the body that were revealed, i.e., the genitalia.

-Regarding the genitalia – shunga couples are often shown in nonrealistic positions with exaggerated genitalia.
-There is an interesting explanation for this include increased visibility of the sexually explicit content.
-The genitalia is interpreted as a ‘second face,’ expressing the primal passions that the everyday face is obligated by woman to conceal, and is therefore the same size as the head and placed unnaturally close to it by the awkward position.
+Regarding the genitalia – shunga couples are often shown in unrealistic positions with exaggerated genitalia.
+There is an interesting explanation for this; it increased visibility of the sexually explicit content.
+Moreover, yhe genitalia is interpreted as a ‘second face’, expressing the primal passions behind the everyday face, passions that women are obligated to conceal, and is, therefore, the same size as the head and placed unnaturally closely to it, in an awkward position.